-The Airman Sponsorship Program attempts to match host families with Airmen who share the same basic interests and characteristics, whether it be sports, outdoors, religion, and other activities with which they identify.
+The 4th Fighter Wing's First Sergeants Council attempts to match host families with Airmen who share the same basic interests and characteristics, whether it be sports, outdoors, religion, and other activities with which they identify.
 Airmen can request host families "by name," and families may do the same for Airmen.
 When two Airmen request the same family, both requests might be honored, dependent upon the desires of that family.
 When two families request the same Airman, the program intends to honor the wishes of the Airman.

-The relationship established through the program can, and typically will, last for the full duration of time the Airman resides in the SJAFB dormitories, unless one of the parties chooses to terminate the relationship prior to that time.
+The relationship established through the program can, and typically will, last for the full duration of time the Airman resides in the SJAFB dormitories, unless one of the parties chooses to terminate the relationship prior to that time and notifies the First Sergeants.
 If all parties so desire, they can also continue the relationship they have formed for a lifetime.